marinamen/unit2_project/README.md

 ## 4.Client Requested two copies of Data Collected, one in a local CSV and the second uploaded realtime to API Server.

-## 5.Client Requested a 12 hour prediction sampled from the Data Collected the previous 48 hours
+## 5.Client Requested a 12 hour prediction sampled from the Data Collected the previous 48 hours.

 ## 6.Client Requested a visual representation of Data collected, both locally and remotely.

 ## 7.Client Requested a deep research onto Paragliding equipment storage viable conditions

 # Criteria D: Functionality

 A 7 min video demonstrating the proposed solution with narration